 John joined Watsi on March 12th, 2013.
 Five years ago, John joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-John's most recent donation supported Peter, a 75-year-old man from Kenya, to fund fracture repair surgery so he can walk again.
+John's most recent donation supported Bramwel, a 10-year-old boy from Kenya, to fund angular deformity correction.

 Peter is a 75-year-old man from central Kenya who has never been married and has no children.
 He is the thirdborn in a family of 10 siblings, all of whom are now adults.
 Peter previously worked on his small farm to support his basic needs, but he had to begin depending on his family members once he grew older and became unable to continue farming.
 On July 12th, Peter was hit by a sports motorcycle, causing him to sustain an injury to his left leg.
 An X-ray was taken at a nearby hospital, which showed that Peter fractured his left tibia and fibula.
 If left untreated, he risks developing a bone infection, since it is an open fracture.
 His injury can also result in a malunion, meaning the bones may not heal in their proper position, potentially impairing functioning of the bones and limb.
 Fortunately, his brother brought him to our medical partner's care center.
 On August 15th, Peter will undergo a fracture repair procedure, called an open reduction and internal fixation.
 This procedure will help ensure he heals properly, and it will allow him to walk again.
 Now, our medical partner, African Mission Healthcare Foundation, is requesting $1,049 to fund this procedure.
 Peter says, “My brothers have been feeding me, but this is too much for them.
 They have no money to pay for my treatment.
 Please help so that at least I can be able to move around and also become less of a burden.”